RuralInformatics/ruralinformatics.github.io/index.md

 apparent, the need to innovate and design from the rural must become more central to CSCW.

-This workshop will provide researchers and practitioners interested in rural CSCW and rural computing an opportunity to discuss future directions and share insights, ideas, and issues from different rural contexts.
-It will facilitate cross-disciplinary and cross-sector discussion, sharing, and understanding on current issues, research, and community development work.
-The workshop will create an opportunity to collaboratively set pathways and approaches for a rural informatics research agenda.
-We aim to create an action plan that will orient future activity around key rural challenges where CSCW researchers can have the biggest impact.
+The aim of this workshop was to  provide researchers and practitioners interested in rural CSCW and rural computing an opportunity to discuss future directions and share insights, ideas, and issues from different rural contexts.
+It facilitated cross-disciplinary and cross-sector discussion, sharing, and understanding on current issues, research, and community development work.
+The workshop created an opportunity to collaboratively set pathways and approaches for a rural informatics research agenda.
+As a result of the workshop we began to put together an action plan to orient future activity around key rural challenges where CSCW researchers could have the biggest impact.

-## Schedule
+## Workshop Themes

-The workshop ran over a half-day.
+The overall aim of this workshop was to create a plan of action for future rural informatics research briding sociological considerations (i.e. that has a good understanding of the challenges) with computing (i.e. what are the technological potentials for sustainable and resilient rural communities).
+We explored: what approaches are required in rural contexts?
+What can we learn from prior CSCW work and its breakdowns?
+What additional complexities are there when designing technologies in, for, with, and from the rural?

+We suggested five broad topics for discussion, that cover the ontological nature (how the rural came to be), epistemological questions (how we know and understand the rural) and methodological questions (how we intervene as researchers and designers) relevant to rural computing research:

+1. Approaching the rural: Why rural?
+Establishing motivations and inspirations.
+2. Defining the rural: Who is rural?
+Identities, characteristics, and positionality.
+3. Imagining the rural: Where is the rural?
+Contexts, boundaries, and discourses; there is no single vantage point from which to see the rural whole;
+so, we need to reflect upon the lenses (e.g. academic, media, lay), and frames that we privilege, bypass, draw from, start from or end with.
+4. Re-imagining the rural: When is the rural?
+How could different lenses and frames of rural identities be used to re-imagine the rural?
+5. Re-making the rural: How rural?
+Setting out approaches, methods, and priorities.

 <iframe src="https://newcastle-my.sharepoint.com/personal/c4069226_newcastle_ac_uk/_layouts/15/Doc.aspx?sourcedoc={c0753544-ee65-402d-912b-afe52431f984}&amp;action=embedview&amp;wdAr=1.7777777777777777" width="768px" height="432px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>

-### 9:30 - 10:30  Presentations and provocations
+## Presentations and provocations

 Participants were invited to give short "lightning" presentations of around 3-5 mins to introduce themselves and their experiences of working in rural settings.